code-shuttle/hobbyist/C#_Lang/Console Apps/MiniGame/01/Endless Dungeon Solution/README.md

 ## Entity.cs
-Inside this file it will have the interface called "IEnity" and a class called "Enity".
+Inside this file it will have the interface called "IEntity" and a class called "Entity".

 ```
     public interface IEntity